lee2sman/everyday/README.md

 253
 quick and dirty presentation 'zine' layout using community memory images
 254
 map of the neighborhood, made as demonstration site for Scripting for the Web
+255
+just something i thought of, a 10print variation, while taking a walk and seeing an old (better!) mural peeking out behind a more recent capitalist realism one